A mating-of-trees approach for graph distances in random planar maps: Introduction

 \begin{thm} In each of the settings listed above, the following is true.
 Let \allb d_- := \frac{2\gamma^2}{4 + \gamma^2 - \sqrt{16 + \gamma^4}} \quad \op{and}\quad d_+ := 2 + \frac{\gamma^2}{2} + \sqrt2 \gamma . \alle Then for each $u> 0$, there exists $c =c(u) > 0$ such that with probability $1-O_n(n^{-c})$, we have the following bounds for the number of vertices in graph metric balls of $M$ centered at the root edge: \eqb n^{d_- - u} \leq \# \mcl V\left( B_n \left( e_0 ; M \right)\right) \leq n^{d_+ + u} . \eqe \end{thm}

-As noted in~\cite{ghs-dist-exponent}, it is expected that typically $\# \mcl V( B_n( e_0 ; M) ) = n^{d_\gamma + o_n(1)}$, where $d_\gamma$ is the Hausdorff dimension of the conjectural $\gamma$-LQG metric.
-Hence Theorem~\ref{thm-map-ball} suggests upper and lower bounds for $d_\gamma$.
+As noted in~\cite{ghs-dist-exponent}, it is expected that typically $\# \mcl V( B_n( e_0 ; M) ) = n^{d_\gamma + o_n(1)}$, where $d_\gamma$ is the Hausdorff dimension of the $\gamma$-LQG metric (in fact, it can be proven that this is the case by combining~\cite[Theorem 1.6]{dg-lqg-dim} and~\cite[Corollary 1.7]{gp-kpz}, both of which were established after this paper).
+Hence Theorem~\ref{thm-map-ball} gives upper and lower bounds for $d_\gamma$.
 See Figure~\ref{fig-ball-bounds} for a graph of these bounds and a table giving their values for various special planar map models.

-The paper~\cite{dg-lqg-dim} builds on the results of the present paper to prove new upper and lower bounds for $\# \mcl V( B_n( e_0 ; M) )$ which are sharper than those of Theorem~\ref{thm-map-ball} for most values of $\gamma$.
-For example, the bound in the case of spanning-tree weighted maps will be improved to $3.4641 \leq d_{\sqrt 2} \leq 3.63299$.
+The papers~\cite{dg-lqg-dim,gp-lfpp-bounds} build on the results of the present paper to prove new upper and lower bounds for $\# \mcl V( B_n( e_0 ; M) )$ which are sharper than those of Theorem~\ref{thm-map-ball} for most values of $\gamma$.
+For example, the bound in the case of spanning-tree weighted maps is improved to $3.550408 \leq d_{\sqrt 2} \leq 3.63299$~\cite[Corollary 2.5]{gp-lfpp-bounds}.
 The proof of these new bounds relies crucially on the results of the present paper both to transfer from the mated-CRT map to other random planar maps and to obtain that the volume growth exponent for the $\sqrt{8/3}$-mated-CRT map is 4 (Theorem~\ref{thm-6-ball}), which is used in combination with the monotonicity (in $\gamma$) of various exponents to obtain the new bounds.

 In~\cite[Theorem 1.12]{ghs-dist-exponent}, it is shown that for $\gamma \in (0,2)$, there exists an exponent $\chi=\chi(\gamma) > 0$ which can be defined as the limit \eqb \chi = \lim_{ n \rta \infty} \frac{\log \BB E\left[ \op{diam}\left(\mcl G_{n} \right) \right]}{\log n} \eqe and which satisfies \eqb \frac{1}{ 2 + \gamma^2/2 + \sqrt2 \gamma} \vee \left(1 - \frac{2}{\gamma^2} \right) \leq \chi \leq \frac12 . \eqe Our next result shows that this same exponent $\chi$ also describes distances in the other random planar maps considered above.